10-Year Masters Art Series

 Here is a brief outline:

-- Year #4: The Art of Color - We work with Color Aid paper, Prismacolor pencils and construction paper.
+Year #4: The Art of Color - We work with Color Aid paper, Prismacolor pencils and construction paper.
 The lessons cover the color wheel, complementary colors, analogous colors, contrast complementary colors, value, intensity, after-images, edges, transparencies, hot & cool colors, harmony, mood, and emotion.
 Five day class.
-Prerequisite: must have taken at least 5 days of classes from Hollis beforehand.
+Prerequisite: must have taken at least one class from Hollis beforehand.

 Year #5: Color Challenge 1 – We move from exercises to creating your own work.
 Students design and make 4 quilts in five days.
 Each one is based on a "challenge" that is given to them.
 Each challenge is created to help the student think more about what they want to bring across in their artwork and how to achieve it.
 It is a class where we learn about the basics of design and composition.
 Five day class.
 Prerequisite: The Art of Color.

 Year #6: Color Challenge 2 - Students create small studies out of fabric to learn about the basics of design for the first three days of class.
 The last two days they create a quilt based on a "challenge" given them.
 Five day class.
 Prerequisite: The Art of Color.

 Year #7: Understanding Threads - Students do exercises in thread to learn how to create depth, texture, and realism in quilts.
 We also learn how to shade, highlight, draw attention to an area, and create a mood in quilts with thread.
 Five day class.
 Prerequisite: The Art of Color and the Color Challenges.

 Year #8: Hand Dyes - Since so many quilters are afraid to cut into hand dyed fabrics, this class teaches how to use thread on hand dyes and bring out what you would like to show, whether it be pictorial or abstract.
 Five day class.
 Prerequisite: This class follows the same prerequisites as Year #7.